saya222777/rgba2bw/README.md

 ##RGBA 2 BW
-the function of this responsotory is tranforming RGBA png into black & white PNG.
+the function of this responsotory is tranforming ARGB png into black & white png.